twilco/space-rx/README.md

 ## Overview

 This crate provides easy to use request builders for all available endpoints in the unofficial SpaceX API.
-These request builders return a model after being sent, which in turn gives you type-safe, Rustic access to all fields exposed by each of the endpoints.
+These request builders return a model after being built and sent, which in turn gives you type-safe, Rustic access to all fields exposed by each of the endpoints.

 ## Example